Wondering why bitcoin, dogecoin and ethereum prices are down and crashing worldwide? Find out here

-Bitcoin price falls below $30k: Why is are crypto prices crashing?
+Bitcoin price falls below $30k: Why are crypto prices crashing?
 Is China causing fall?

 The value of bitcoin dropped by almost 10% and Dogecoin prices fell by around 25% yesterday (June 21) after the Chinese government clamped down on cryptocurrency mining in the country – with the impact now seeing bitcoin prices fall below $30,000 to a three month low.